enonic/enonic/foosball/README.md

 # Foosball app

 This document describes the Foosball app features.
 Items can be linked to issues or feature documents.
-Items can also be annotated with the following icons:

 ## Goal

 The goal for the Foosball app is to create a full-blown Progressive Web App from scratch.